-- (a) If an official feels that the continuance of a game would be at the detriment of the players, or not in the spirit of the game, the officials have the full authority to end the game, even if it is before the end of regulation.
-Officials must notify and get permission from the Manager on Duty, or the Director of Hockey to end the game before regulation. - (b) In the event that a danger is present to the players due to the playing surface, or structure, officials shall immediately stop the game and attempt to rectify the situation at hand.
+- (a) If an official feels that the continuance of a game would be at the detriment of the players, or not in the spirit of the game, the officials have the full authority to end the game, even if it is before the end of regulation. - (b) In the event that a danger is present to the players due to the playing surface, structure or any other outside element that they cannot reasonably control, officials shall immediately stop the game and attempt to rectify the situation at hand.
 If they feel that they cannot solve the issue, they shall notify the Manager on Duty.

 NOTE: With Rule 625 (a), officials should exhaust every opportunity to enforce the standard of play and penalize players as appropriate before ending the game early.
-Officials should only end the game prematurely if they feel that there is no possible way to solve the issues on the floor with penalties and ejections, or that the continuation of the game would not be in the best interest of the league or the players.
+Officials should only end the game prematurely if they feel that there is no possible way to solve the issues on the floor with penalties and ejections, or that the continuation of the game would not be in the best interest of the league or the players in both a sportsmanlike conduct aspect as well as a safety aspect.